Government Shutdown Resources

 I have an upcoming international trip and need to request or renew a passport.
 What should I expect?

-Passport agencies will remain fully operational.
+Passport agencies remain fully operational.
 Passport applications will be processed and emergency passport appointments will be honored.

-I am a United States' citizen living abroad.
+I am a United States citizen living abroad.
 Will the local United States embassy be open?

 Yes.
 During the 2018-2019 partial shutdown, United States embassies remained open to some degree, but U.S. citizens living abroad should prepare for delays in any application or processing requests as staff furloughs may occur.